 These meetings will take place by phone, or on a virtual platform that works best for you.
 All of your discussions are completely confidential, and mentors will only share information about resources you need with association staff, when necessary.
 This program is a great opportunity to gain some knowledge, and heck, you may even get a new friend out of it!
 Also, the association is currently recruiting mentors from around the state.

-If you’re interested contact Brian at brian@scspinalcord.org or (803) 252-2198 ext 1001.
+If you’re interested contact us at info@scspinalcord.org or fill out the form here.

 The South Carolina Spinal Cord Injury Association had the pleasure of working with the PHOENIX project at the Medical University of South Carolina (MUSC).
 The project created a series of videos to accompany Peer Navigators in opening communication, common secondary conditions, and helping the peer to learn how to advocate for themselves.
 To see the videos click on PHOENIX PROJECT VIDEOS.
 Hint: you might see some people you know.